 1. High in Antioxidants

-Swiss chard is packed with antioxidants that help reduce free radical damage within the body and literally slow the aging process.
-In fact Swiss chard is thought to contain up to 13 different types of polyphenol antioxidants alone.
-In 2004, researchers were also able to identify nineteen different types of betaxanthin antioxidants in Swiss chard, as well as nine types of betacyanins among the different varieties of chard.
-(6)
+Swiss chard nutrition is thought to contain up to 13 different types of polyphenol antioxidants alone.
+In 2004, researchers were also able to identify 19 different types of betaxanthin antioxidants in Swiss chard nutrition, as well as nine types of betacyanins among the different varieties of chard.

 2. Protects Heart Health

-The range of antioxidants found in Swiss chard benefits heart health in multiple ways by lowering levels of inflammation, since Swiss chard can help turn off pro-inflammatory reactions.
-These reactions can worsen high cholesterol, high blood pressure, and increase the risk of suffering from a heart attack, stroke, or another form of cardiovascular disease.
+The range of antioxidants found in Swiss chard benefits heart health in multiple ways, such as by lowering levels of inflammation and normalizing blood pressure, since Swiss chard can help turn off pro-inflammatory reactions.
+These reactions can worsen high cholesterol, high blood pressure, and increase the risk of suffering from a heart attack, stroke or another form of cardiovascular disease.

-Swiss chard is considered an anti-hypertensive vegetable because it contains many trace minerals that are crucial for proper circulation, blood vessel health, and heart beat regulation.
-(8) Magnesium, potassium, copper, iron and calcium for example are all minerals found in Swiss chard that work together to aid in red blood cell formation, nerve signaling, blood vessel constriction and help control blood pressure levels.
+Swiss chard is considered an anti-hypertensive vegetable because it contains many trace minerals that are crucial for proper circulation, blood vessel health and heartbeat regulation.
+Magnesium, potassium, copper, iron and calcium, for example, are all minerals found in Swiss chard nutrition that work together to aid in red blood cell formation, nerve signaling, blood vessel constriction and help control blood pressure levels.

 3. Fights Cancer

-Studies show that Swiss chard extract has the ability to inhibit proliferation of human cancer cells and to stabilize fibroblasts, which are important cells that make up connective tissue.
-(9) The antioxidants found in Swiss chard are associated with the ability to stop growth of cancer cells from breast, colon, prostate, ovarian, endometrial, and lung tumors.
+Studies show that Swiss chard extract has the ability to inhibit proliferation of human cancer cells and stabilize fibroblasts, which are important cells that make up connective tissue.
+The antioxidants found in Swiss chard nutrition are associated with the ability to stop growth of cancer cells from breast, colon, prostate, ovarian, endometrial and lung tumors.